kcui1995/pyPCEnT/README.md

 where $`\omega_{\mu 0}^{\rm D}`$ and $`\omega_{0 \nu}^{\rm A}`$ should be calculated as the vertical transition frequencies (with all nuclei other than the transferring proton fixed), $`k_{\rm B}T`$ is the thermal energy, and $`s_D`$ and $`s_A`$ are the Stokes shift of the transition, which defines the width of the line shape function.
 For harmonic surfaces, they are also related to the reorganization energy $`\lambda`$ of the transition via $`s = 2\lambda`$. $`s_{\rm com}`$ can also be viewed as a Stokes shift term, but it only includes the reorganzation of the common modes.
 When $`s_{\rm com} \rightarrow 0`$, $`K(\omega_1-\omega_2) \rightarrow 2\pi\delta(\omega_1-\omega_2)`$.

 ## Installation
-To use the kinetic model, simply download the code and add it to your `$PYTHONPATH` variable.
+To use the pyPCEnT module, simply download the code and add it to your `$PYTHONPATH` variable.

 ## Documentation